kobor-lab/Public-Scripts/README.md

 # Public-Scripts
-Software published from our group for public use.
+Code and packages published from the Kobor Lab group for public use.